 TYPE 2 - Lectins

-anemia.
-About 65 known food lectins attach specifically to A, B or O blood type antigens.
-Most lectins are destroyed
+lectins that attach to cells with A, B or O blood type markers.
+Common foods containing lectins

 TYPE 3 - IgG

-barley, oats).
-In this reaction IgG antibodies bind to food allergens and neutrophils (white blood cells), which clump
+IgG antibodies bind to food allergens and neutrophils (white blood cells) in the blood, and form